-Blair Burns serves as IJM’s Chief Partnerships Officer where he leads the development and execution of the global program and activation strategy to make justice for the poor unstoppable.
-Blair also leads the development and drives the execution of a global activation strategy that mobilizes key centers of global power to provide the resources and influence necessary for the transformation of local justice systems.
+Blair Burns serves as IJM’s Chief Program Officer where he leads the development and execution of the global program strategy to make justice for the poor unstoppable.
+Blair also leads the development and drives the execution of a global activation strategy that mobilizes key centers of global power and the Global Survivor Network to provide the resources and influence necessary for the transformation of local justice systems.

 Before IJM, Blair worked as an associate lawyer at Bersch, Rhodes & Butler, where his practice focused on business, corporate and elder law.
 Blair holds a B.A. from James Madison University and a J.D. from Wake Forest University.
 He lives in the Washington, DC area with his wife, Christina, and their three children.